ubco-mds-2021-labs/dashboard1-group-b/README.md

 ## Team Members

-- Chad: one sentence about you!
+- Chad: "An intelligent and witty person that works on the betterment of oneself and those around him." -Jacob
 - Harpreet: Passionate mathematician on the path of becoming a statistician.
 - Nelson: Definitely a data engineer on my right track in the near future.
 - Nyanda: one sentence about you!